fostroll/mordl/README.md

 tagger.load_train_corpus(train_corpus)
 tagger.load_test_corpus(dev_corpus)

-stat = tagger.train('upos_model', device='cuda:0', word_emb_tune_params={})
+stat = tagger.train('upos_model', device='cuda:0',
+                    stage3_params={'save_as': 'upos_bert_model'})
 ```

-It is training pipeline for the UPOS tagger; pipelines for other taggers are
+It is a training pipeline for the UPOS tagger; pipelines for other taggers are
 identical.
-If you want to train the model again without re-training word
-embeddings anew to possibly achieve better results, set the
-**word_emb_tune_params** to `None`.

 For a more complete understanding of ***MorDL*** toolkit usage, refer to the
-Python notebook with pipeline example in the `examples` directory of the
+Python notebook with the pipeline example in the `examples` directory of the
 ***MorDL*** GitHub repository.
 Also, the detailed descriptions are available
 in the docs: